The Taxman Cometh: UK Government Collects £2.6bn in Inheritance Tax

 Related: How much can you inherit without paying IHT?

-Additionally, there are several types of exempt gifts that can be made beforehand to reduce the IHT bill, such as annual gifts of up to £3,000, wedding gifts, and gifts to charity.
+Additionally, several types of exempt gifts can be made beforehand to reduce the IHT bill, such as annual gifts of up to £3,000, wedding gifts, and gifts to charity.
 Planning ahead and considering these allowances and exemptions is essential when doing estate planning.

 £29 million per day in IHT receipts

-The £2.6 billion collected in IHT receipts in the first quarter of 2023 is a staggering amount, with the UK government collecting an average of £29 million per day.
-There are several reasons for this increase, including the rise in property prices, which has resulted in many families being pushed into the IHT bracket.
-Additionally, the frozen tax allowances, which do not rise with inflation, push more middle-class families into the IHT net.
+The £2.6 billion in IHT receipts collected in the first quarter of 2023 is staggering, with the UK government collecting an average of £29 million per day.
+Several reasons for this increase include the rise in property prices, which has resulted in many families being pushed into the IHT bracket.
+Additionally, the frozen tax allowances do not rise with inflation and push more middle-class families into the IHT net.

 Related: All about the IHT Tax Allowance Freeze

 It is essential to note that inheritance tax is not just a tax on the super-rich.
-Middle-class families could also be hit, especially those with property assets.
+Middle-class families, especially those with property assets, could also be hit.
 The average UK home has more than tripled in value over the past two decades, from £84,620 in 2000 to £288,000 today.
 An estate could easily exceed the threshold with the addition of other assets such as savings, investments, and life insurance policies.
 It is crucial, therefore, to take steps to limit the amount of IHT paid.

 The importance of IHT Planning